compose-spec/compose-spec/build.md

 ## Introduction

 Compose specification is a platform-neutral way to define multi-container applications.
-A Compose implementation focussing on development use-case to run application on local machine will obviously also support (re)building application from sources.
+A Compose implementation focusing on development use-case to run application on local machine will obviously also support (re)building application from sources.
 The Compose Build specification allows to define the build process within a Compose file in a portable way.